jdwije/LEWT/README.md

 ```

 The neat thing about LEWT is that extractors must all return there data in a pre-specified format, thus a universal compatibility can be maintained between extractors and any processor.
-You can therefor mashup extraction sources to your hearts content.
+You can therefor mash up extraction sources to your hearts content.

 For a list of options available from the CL run: